whoward/docs/markdown/reference/rest-api.md

 ### :username/jobs/:job_id/assets/:file_name

-> Download Job Assets - You can download every asset created after your test runs on Sauce through our REST API.
-These include the video recording, Selenium log, and screenshots taken on crucial steps.
+Download job assets.
+After a job completes, all assets created during the job are available via this API.
+These include the screencast recording, logs, and screenshots taken on crucial steps.

 Available Values for `:file_name`: